GitThirteen/SFP/README.md

 IMAGE COMING SOON

 ## License
-Feel free to reuse all apps in this repository in accordance with the [MIT License], even if the subfolder doesn't contain it per se.
+Feel free to reuse all apps in this repository in accordance with the [MIT License](https://github.com/GitThirteen/sandbox/blob/main/LICENSE), even if the subfolder doesn't contain it per se.
 Though I am not sure why you would want to reuse any of this in the first place, like, it's pretty bad.